 Never let your clothes hang outside to dry if you’re susceptible to a pollen allergy.
 Washing your clothes and taking a shower after you’ve been outside will also help keep pollen at bay.

 Don’t forget about your pet; they might be the culprit of bringing pollen into your home.
 Also, keep your pet’s fur short and bathe them frequently.

 Too Much Pet Dander

-Already have a pet that sheds?
+Already have a cat or dog that sheds?

-Still having allergy problems?
+Are you still having allergy problems?

 Consider making your bedroom or other parts of the house a pet-free zone.
-This will help create areas of the house that are free from pet dander and will give you some relief if you have severe allergies.
+It will help create areas of the house that are free from pet dander and will give you some relief if you have severe allergies.

 Too Much Moisture